ninabarzh/broomstick/content/posts/objectivity.md

 ### The velvet rope of rigour

 Even scholarly objectivity can be a gatekeeper.
 Whose research is “credible”?
-Often it is the work that aligns with dominant norms.
+Often it is the work that conforms with dominant norms.
 Scholars from marginalized groups face additional scrutiny, while mainstream perspectives glide by, carried on a cloud of assumed neutrality.

 ### Courts in fancy dress